 Pearls and Other Issues

 Creutzfeldt-Jakob disease (CJD) affects about 1 person in every 1 million individuals per year worldwide.
-Rapidly progressive dementias can occur due to neurodegenerative, toxic-metabolic, infectious, autoimmune or neoplastic etiologies, and extensive workup for reversible and treatable causes is needed.
-CJD and other prion diseases should be considered in the differential, during the workup of rapidly progressive ataxia or hemiparesis with cognitive deficit within weeks to months.
+Rapidly progressive dementia can occur due to neurodegenerative, toxic-metabolic, infectious, autoimmune, or neoplastic etiologies, and extensive workup for reversible and treatable causes is needed.
+CJD and other prion diseases should be considered in the differential during the workup of rapidly progressive ataxia or hemiparesis with cognitive deficit within weeks to months.

 Enhancing Healthcare Team Outcomes

 The diagnosis and management of CJD are with an interprofessional team that includes a neurologist, pathologist, internist, ICU nurses, and an intensivist.
 The disorder is very rare and is very rapidly progressive.
-Most of these patients need ICU admission but there is no specific treatment.
-Most patients are deceased within a few weeks/months, so preparations for hospice care should be addressed immediately.
-Counseling for the family is important because no treatment works and death is inevitable.
+Most of these patients need ICU admission, but there is no specific treatment.
+Most patients die within a few weeks/months, so preparations for hospice care should be addressed immediately.
+Counseling for the family is important because there is no effective treatment, and death is inevitable.
 Interprofessional collaboration can help smooth the fatal course of this disease with family counseling and appropriate palliative care.
 [Level 5]